FreshRSS/FreshRSS/docs/en/developers/04_Frontend/02_Design.md

 ## RTL Support

-RTL (right-to-left) support for languages such as Hebrew and Arabic is handled automatically through CSSJanus.
-There should be no extra work required when developing the theme.
+RTL (right-to-left) support for languages such as Hebrew and Arabic is handled through CSSJanus.
+To generate an RTL CSS file from your standard file, use `make rtl`.
+Be sure to commit the resulting file (filename.rtl.css).

 # Overriding icons